temporal-sa/temporal-infra-provisioning-demo/README.md

 ## TODO

 - CLEAR TODOs, more comments all over, no prints, linting
+- Use custom search attributes to publish the status
 - Failure conditions
-- Save planfile between plan / apply and load it up into the policy check?
 - Test queries
 - SDK metrics / Grafana integration
 - UI
 - Workflow diagram
 - Final README
 - Document the TF code
+- Ephemeral Infrastructure w/ keepalives on the TTL

 ## Ideas

 - Public Module Registry
-- Ephemeral Infrastructure (teardown after set period of time unless signaled to keep alive from)
 - Get certs for the runs from a local Vault instance?
 Generate with TF?
 - CDK TF Python?
 - Use local activities for terraform stuff and normal activities for API checks?